Hybrid least squares for learning functions from highly noisy data: Introduction

 \section{Introduction}

-Efficient computation of conditional expectations is of significant interest in modern disciplines such as statistics \cite{wasserman2004all}, machine learning \cite{williams2006gaussian, hastie2009elements, szepesvari2022algorithms, sutton2018reinforcement}, and stochastic computation \cite{xiu2010numerical, glasserman2004monte}.
-A common task in these areas involves swiftly assessing conditional expectations across a large number of conditioning parameters.
-For instance, in computational finance, such a scenario arises when approximating prices of financial instruments represented as $f(x) = \E[u(S_t(x), x)| x]$ for various $x$ on a dense grid.
-The payoff function $u(\cdot )$ depends on the stochastic process $S_t$ and thus is random, and $x$ denotes the parameters of interest.
-When the dimension of $x$ is moderately large, classical approaches such as Monte Carlo (MC) simulation or Feynman--Kac formulaic procedures are inefficient and computationally onerous.
+Efficient computation of conditional expectations is of significant interest in stochastic computation \cite{glasserman2004monte, williams2006gaussian, xiu2010numerical}.
+A common task involves swiftly assessing conditional expectations across a large number of conditioning parameters.
+For instance, in computational finance, such a scenario arises when approximating prices of financial instruments represented as $f(x) = \E[u(S_t(x), x)\,|\, x]$ for various $x$ on a dense grid.
+The payoff function $u$ depends on the stochastic process $S_t$ and thus is random, and $x$ denotes the parameters of interest.
+When the dimension of $x$ is moderately large, classical approaches such as Monte Carlo (MC) simulation or Feynman--Kac formulaic procedures can become inefficient and computationally onerous.

-One popular alternative is to construct a \textit{surrogate model} for $f$, which would entail collecting an ensemble of realizations $\{f(x_i)\}_{i\in [m]}$, and fitting a model or response surface to this data.
+One popular alternative is to construct a \textit{surrogate model} for $f$, which would entail collecting an ensemble of realizations $\{f(x_i)\}_{i\in [m]}$ and fitting a model or response surface to this data.
 For example, recent machine learning techniques have been utilized to train such surrogate models \cite{huge2020differential, polala2023parametric}.
-These approaches are proving more computationally tractable for high-dimensional problems, owing largely to their nonlinear approximation classes, such as neural networks, that can be quite expressive and can be somewhat easily trained with modern software infrastructure \cite{paszke2017automatic}.
-However, these approaches are predominantly empirical, can require a very large amount of data ($m$), and often require intricate hyperparameter/architectural tuning, making them unappealing when training time is limited and rigor, trustworthiness, and certification are desired.
-We consider an alternative linear parametrization based on least-squares approximation.
-In particular, a sample of $u(S_t, x)$ can be viewed as an unbiased observation of $f(x)$ that is contaminated by potentially large noise.
-In the following, we formulate the function approximation problem with noisy observations in a more general setting.
+These approaches are proving more computationally tractable for high-dimensional problems, owing largely to the expressive power of nonlinear approximation classes such as neural networks and the availability of modern software infrastructure for training them \cite{paszke2017automatic}.
+However, these approaches are predominantly empirical, can require a very large amount of data ($m$), and often require intricate hyperparameter/architectural tuning.
+As a result, they may be less suitable in settings in which training time is limited and rigor, trustworthiness, and certification are desired.

+In this work, we consider an alternative linear parameterization based on least-squares approximation.
+In particular, a sample of $u(S_t(x), x)$ can be viewed as an unbiased observation of $f(x)$ contaminated by potentially large noise.
+In the following, we formulate the noisy function approximation problem in a more general setting.